praveenpuglia/vue-slots-deep-dive/README.md

 As the _name_ suggests, these slots are **named**.
 Don't kill me.

-They allow us to pass an entire DOM tree to a designated place in wer component.
+They allow us to pass an entire DOM tree to a designated place in our card component.
 In our previous example, we sent the `<h1>John Doe</h1>` to render within a slot named **title**.

 ## slot usage order

-The cool thing about slots , out of many, is that it does't in what order we use those slots.
-They will go to the specified place.
-So we could use the title slot after the default slot and it would still work as expected.
+The cool thing about slots , out of many, is that it does't matter in what order we use those slots.
+They will always land up in the specified place.
+So we could use the **title** slot after the **default** slot and it would still work as expected.

 ```html
 <card>